 In the future, it’s possible that the FDA will get involved and regulate kratom so that it’s safe when used accordingly.
 But for now, we just don’t know.
 And with an opioid epidemic still in effect, it’s not smart to push another potentially addictive drug onto people who are already fragile.

-The good news is that you don’t need kratom to treat an opioid addiction, manage anxiety or relieve pain.
+The good news is that you don’t need kratom to treat opioid addiction, manage anxiety, or relieve pain.
 There are safer, more effective alternatives, and you can learn about them at our outpatient rehab in Phoenix.
-Contact Continuum Recovery Center today and we can discuss the various therapies we offer to help people with opioid withdrawal, detox and treatment.